ivy-llc/ivy/docs/partial_source/deep_dive/14_ivy_tests.rst

 It might be helpful to look at a few more strategies, since they are widely used across the  helper functions to generate custom data -:

-3. **booleans** - generates boolean values True or False
+3. `booleans`_ - generates boolean values True or False

-4. **integers** - generates integers values within a given range
+4. `integers`_ - generates integers values within a given range

-5. **float** -  It is a powerful strategy that generates all variety of floats, including math.inf and math.nan.
+5. `floats`_ -  It is a powerful strategy that generates all variety of floats, including math.inf and math.nan.
 You can also specify:

 * Math.inf and math.nan, respectively, should be included in the data description.